 - Iceberg lettuce

-1 Brown the ground beef: Heat 2 Tbsp olive oil in a large sauté pan or cast iron frying pan on medium high heat.
+1 Brown the ground beef: Heat 2 tablespoons olive oil in a large sauté pan or cast iron frying pan on medium high heat.
 Add the ground meat, breaking it up as you add it.

 Do not stir the meat unnecessarily.
 Allow the meat to brown on one side, and then stir it so the other side can be browned.